 On the heels of reports that U.S. business travel continues to grow, so do the expectations of employers.
 The survey shows that road warriors feel employers are demanding greater outcomes and higher efficiencies from each and every business trip.
 In line with a still-recovering economy, the survey suggests that companies are specifically looking for greater cost efficiencies.
-Almost a quarter (23 percent) of business travelers say that they are staying less frequently at hotels that are full-service or luxury class, and more than one out of five (21 percent) say they are facing greater scrutiny over outcomes from their business trips.
-The survey of 407 business travelers was commissioned by Cambria Suites, a contemporary, all-suites brand from Choice Hotels International, Inc. (NYSE: CHH), and is one of the first in the industry to explore how business travelers can achieve overall “work-life productivity” in an environment where cost efficiencies are top of mind for business travelers.
+Almost a quarter (23 percent) of business travellers say that they are staying less frequently at hotels that are full-service or luxury class, and more than one out of five (21 percent) say they are facing greater scrutiny over outcomes from their business trips.
+The survey of 407 business travellers was commissioned by Cambria Suites, a contemporary, all-suites brand from Choice Hotels International, Inc. (NYSE: CHH), and is one of the first in the industry to explore how business travellers can achieve overall “work-life productivity” in an environment where cost efficiencies are top of mind for business travellers.

 Value of In-Person Meetings Undisputed

 Even in times of easily accessible technology and the rise of social media, American business travellers still want to have face-to-face meetings, with nearly eight of 10 (79 percent) claiming that in-person meetings are necessary for doing business successfully.
 More than three quarters of business travellers (76 percent) report that these trips help their companies grow.